Mauna Kea Beach Hotel

 The Copper Terrace and Pavilion Wine Bar also provide attractive settings for pre and post-dinner drinks.
 Each featuring a private lanai, the 258 bright and airy guest rooms overlook either the ocean or golf course and amenities include a flat screen HDTV, iPod clock radio, wi-fi, mini-fridge and coffee maker.

-Suggested itineraries featuring Mauna Kea Beach Hotel
+Photos of Mauna Kea Beach Hotel

 Places & hotels on the map